We all have daily pressure however when does it become stress?

 -A final tip is to be assertive - state your position when it feels like you have too much on.

 If you would like to do more work on reducing the stress in your life Mariposa Coaching offers coaching or a workshop.

 Partipants' feedback from previous sessions with Mariposa Coaching included how it had been productive to 'talk and look at triggers' and in particular to 'be able to talk openly and put things into perspective'.
 Learning about the fight and flight response and how the body works in reaction to 'stressors' was helpful and mapping how stress impacts on the individual with behavioural changes that can be implemented to reduce stress.

-If you feel like you would like to be more assertive to reduce stress in your life then you may wish to book onto my assertiveness skills, confidence & performance or time management masterclasses.
+If you feel like you would like to be more assertive to reduce stress in your life then you may wish to book onto my assertiveness skills, confidence & performance or time management workshops.
 We define your stressors and work on a toolkit of skills to reduce your daily stress.
 You learn effective strategies to be more productive.
 Also we work in a relaxing atmosphere!

 Pop over to eventbrite